kramarnath/ESP32_Environmental_Monitor/README.md

 ## Future Improvements

-I was planning to add an ESP8266 receiver node that subscribes to the same MQTT topic and triggers a buzzer alert locally when temperature crosses the threshold — this is exactly the kind of multi-device real-time use case that makes MQTT the right choice over HTTP.
+I am planning to add an ESP8266 receiver node that subscribes to the same MQTT topic and triggers a buzzer alert locally when temperature crosses the threshold — this is exactly the kind of multi-device real-time use case that makes MQTT the right choice over HTTP.

 Beyond that, this project was built as a data collection foundation for an Edge TinyML anomaly detector running on the ESP32 itself.